-But even if you are not a paramedic, having your bag in a pannier keeps the weight off your body and stops your back getting sweaty.
+Even if you are not a paramedic, having your bag in a pannier keeps the weight off your body and stops your back getting sweaty.
 Plus you can carry more kit (wet weather gear, tools and a bigger lunch box!)

 Lights: Choose a good set of bright lights that will keep you visible (not this little rubber lights with a small flashing LED).
 You want to be as visible as possible on the road.
 Aim to spend at least £40 on a set of good lights.
-These days you can get USB chargeable lights so there’s no need to replace batteries or create waste.
+These days you can get USB chargeable lights so there’s no need to replace batteries creating waste.

 CHOOSING THE ROUTE